AlexsLemonade/refinebio-js/general-instruction-npm.md

 **1 ) Generate the npm Auth Token**

-We need to create our custom access token to privde Github access to our npm packages.
+We need to create our custom access token to privde Github temporary access to our npm packages.
 To create an access token is fairly simple and can be done using the web interface or the npm CLI.

 Upon the token generation, make sure to;
 - choose the access token type as **publish**